-We validated a panel of 34 SEMs in a Peruvian cohort with up to three years' longitudinal follow-up using the Luminex® platform and compared results to data from cohorts in Thailand and Brazil.
-Linear regression models were used to characterize the association between antibody responses and age, the number of detected blood-stage infections during follow-up, and time since the last infection.
-Receiver Operating Characteristic (ROC) analysis was used to test the performance of SEMs to identify P. vivax infections in the last 9 months.
+We validated a panel of 34 SEMs in a Peruvian cohort with up to three years' longitudinal follow-up using a multiplex platform and compared results to data from cohorts in Thailand and Brazil.
+Linear regression models were used to characterize the association between antibody responses and age, the number of detected blood-stage infections during follow-up, and time since previous infection.
+Receiver Operating Characteristic (ROC) analysis was used to test the performance of SEMs to identify P. vivax infections in the previous 9 months.